londonertech/instapy/README.md

-# createproxy
+# instapy
-This Repo is used for proxy creation with Vultr.
+This Repo is used for instapy.